 I’m proud to be an American where at least I know I’m free.Lee Greenwood

 Affiliate Link Disclosure – If you see a product you like and click through to buy it, I would genuinely appreciate it.
 I may earn a small commission — at no extra cost to you.
 It would mean a lot, thanks!

 Made in Iowa

-Bannor Toys is one of the few brands on the list, which I believe has become a household name for American wooden toy collectors.
+Bannor Toys (available on Etsy & Amazon) is one of the few brands on the list, which I believe has become a household name for American wooden toy collectors.
 Classic, timeless, and beautiful, Bannor Toys offers a wide range of wooden toys, blocks, and letters.

 The people at Bannor toys believe in toys that foster children’s imagination in a way the electronic toys just can’t — and they’ve put together a tidy toy collection to help parents do just that.

 For a special piece of Americana, I especially like their wooden baby rattles that come in the shape of a state, so you can choose whichever state you’re from.

 In my opinion, Uncle Goose (available on Amazon) is one of the trendiest wooden toy brands out there.
 They make wooden letter blocks, each with its own contemporary twist.